weiquanju/v-route-generate/README.md

 ```
 ### Result Example

-The result is that the TS file does not use TSX, which is just for convenience.
+The result is that the TS file does not use TSX, which is just for the convenience of display.

 ```tsx
 [